Dosage Form: capsule

 Pregnancy Category C. Pregnancy category D from 30 weeks of gestation onward.

-Celecoxib produced no evidence of delayed labor or parturition at oral doses up to 100 mg/kg in rats (approximately 7-fold human exposure as measured by the AUC0–24 at 200 mg twice daily).
+Celecoxib produced no evidence of delayed labor or parturition at oral doses up to 100 mg/kg in rats (approximately 7-fold human exposure as measured by the AUC0to 24 at 200 mg BID).
 The effects of celecoxib on labor and delivery in pregnant women are unknown.

 Limited data from 3 published reports that included a total of 12 breastfeeding women showed low levels of celecoxib in breast milk.
-The calculated average daily infant dose was 10–40 mcg/kg/day, less than 1% of the weight-based therapeutic dose for a two-year old-child.
+The calculated average daily infant dose was 10 to 40 mcg/kg/day, less than 1% of the weight-based therapeutic dose for a two-year old-child.
 A report of two breastfed infants 17 and 22 months of age did not show any adverse events.
 Caution should be exercised when celecoxib is administered to a nursing woman.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for celecoxib and any potential adverse effects on the breastfed infant from the celecoxib or from the underlying maternal condition.

 Alternative therapies for treatment of JRA should be considered in pediatric patients identified to be CYP2C9 poor metabolizers [see Poor Metabolizers of CYP2C9 substrates (8.8)].